Curriculum Multi-Task Self-Supervision Improves Lightweight Architectures for Onboard Satellite Hyperspectral Image Segmentation: Experiments

 \subsubsection{Comparison with state of the art}

 In Table~\ref{tab:global}, we compare CMTSSL with various state-of-the-art models in terms of average accuracy, parameter count and FLOPs.
 For a fair comparison, all models are trained and tested on the same data splits.
 CMTSSL boosts the performance of all three models that is applied on, namely 2D Justo, CUNet++ Reduced, and CLOLN.
 Notably, the performance gains come without increasing parameter count or FLOPs.
 Lightweight models often outperform larger models, indicating that models optimized for onboard processing do not have to compromise on accuracy.
-On the HYPSO dataset, CMTSSL boosts the average accuracy of 2D Justo to $93.5\%$ ($+0.6\%$), setting a new state-of-the-art score that surpasses the previous best ($93\%$), achieved by 1D Justo-LiuNet~\cite{justo_semantic_2025}.
+On the HYPSO dataset, CMTSSL boosts the average accuracy of 2D Justo to $93.5\%$ ($+0.6\%$), setting a new state-of-the-art score that surpasses the previous best ($93\%$), reported by 1D Justo-LiuNet~\cite{justo_semantic_2025}.
+Large standard deviations on the three one-scene datasets (PU, PC and HC) are likely due to the small amount of training samples per category (see Table~\ref{tab:dataset_info}).